Project 1: Song Analysis

 Three additional functions have been provided to you: create_corpuscosine_similarity, and main.

-You’ll need to calculate tf-idf values for every song in your corpus.
-This song takes a corpus and a dictionary of idf values and produces a dictionary where the keys are song ids and the values are tf-idf dictionaries.
+Then, you will need to implement the compute_corpus_tf_idf function.
+This function calculates the tf-idf values for every song in your corpus.
+This function takes in a corpus and a dictionary of idf values and produces a dictionary where the keys are song ids and the values are tf-idf dictionaries.
 This function should call compute_tf_idf.

 You can also run your code on a real data set, which you can find here.